miteshbsjat/resume/rst_01/resume.rst

     * Define Strategies and Roadmap inline with all product BUs to ensure 99.9% availability of CRED’s 500+ microservices, which are able to handle 10+ million RPM, and scale automatically to handle load increase by 15x.
     * Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and CI/CD as a Service (CaaS) offering, which can easily scaled to handle 1000+ deployments per day.
     * Products & Platforms Architecture Reviews for DR planning & execution.
-    * Envisioned Centralized Observability platform across CRED.
     * Define SLA's, SLOs, SLIs and Error Budgets across all products and platforms.
-    * Automated Centralized FinOps (Cost Engineering) Platform for Cloud cost optimization, visualization and management
+    * Automated Centralized FinOps (Cost Engineering) Platform for Cloud cost optimization, visualization and management with Cost Reduction to 150%
     * Strategize Data Mining, Warehousing, Distribution & Governance across the organization.
     * Promoted the methodology of automated processes and self-service.
     * Hiring & Retaining Performing Teams, Excellent talent Stakeholder, to formulate Supplier and High Vendor Management.